Prascend 1 mg tablets for horses

 Contra-indications, warnings, etc

-Do not use in horses with hypersensitivity to pergolide mesylate or other ergot derivatives.
+Do not use in horses with known hypersensitivity to pergolide mesylate or other ergot derivatives or to any of the excipients.

 Do not use in horses less than 2 years of age.

-Pregnancy: use only according to the benefit/ risk assessment by the responsible veterinarian.
-The safety has not been demonstrated in pregnant mares.
+Pregnancy: Use only according to the benefit/ risk assessment by the responsible veterinarian.
+The safety of this product has not been demonstrated in pregnant mares.
 Laboratory studies in mice and rabbits have not produced any evidence of teratogenic effects.
 Reduced fertility was seen in mice at a dose of 5.6 mg/kg body weight per day.

 Not authorised for use in horses intended for human consumption.
 The horse must have been declared as not intended for human consumption under national horse passport legislation.
 Not authorised for use in mares producing milk for human consumption.